splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 .. image:: images/Slice-2-1.png

-You’ll be directed to name the path for the function, which you should set as “/victorops-live-call-routing”.
+You'll be directed to name the path for the function, which you should set as “/victorops-live-call-routing”.
 Click elsewhere in the screen and some default code for the function will show on the righthand side of your screen.